Unsexy Jewish Food – Noodle Kugel

 Kugels have been a staple of Jewish cooking for centuries.
 They are basically a starch (noodles or potatoes) with a thickening agent (oil, eggs, flour) and can be sweet or savory.
 This is the best side dish ever.
 Seriously, it goes with everything and your religious affiliation makes NO DIFFERENCE.
 You have to make this...yes, I'm twisting your arm.

-With the impending celebration of Hanukkah, this will go perfectly with your brisket.
+With the impending celebration of Hanukkah, this will go perfectly with the EASIEST, MOST FOOLPROOF, BEST TASTING BRISKET you could ever make..

-If Christmas is what you are celebrating, set this dish right next to the ham...it will wow your guests.
+If Christmas is what you are celebrating, set this dish right next to your Baked Ham with Rum and Coke Glaze…it will wow your guests.
 The sweet yumminess will surprise them.

 This is a very decadent recipe...it is "holiday food".
 Partaking in too much will leave you unsexy, as your pants will no longer button.